Drag Me to Hell: Editing

-Effects
+Visual effects

-The effects in Drag Me to Hell were created in many different ways, including green screen, puppets, prosthetics and computer-generated imagery.
+The visual effects in Drag Me to Hell were created in many different ways, including greenscreen, puppets, prosthetics and CGI.
 Bruce Jones was the visual effects supervisor on the film.
 Of Jones, Raimi commented, "He brought a great can-do approach to the film...
 He's got a great team of artists and technicians with him, and he's got great instincts."

-There were hundreds of visual effects in the film, and different effects houses were utilized.
+There were hundreds of visual effects in the film, and different effects houses were used.
 According to Raimi, the Bay Area's Tippett Studio was a big player.
 "We also had work done by Amalgamated Pixels, Ghost VFX, KNB Effects, Home Digital, Cinesoup and IE Effects," said Raimi.
 According to Raimi, "Bob (Murawski) and I kept adding visual effects as post proceeded.
 In this film, the supernatural, the unseen, is almost another character, so sequences were developed — even in post — that would suggest the presence of the supernatural, and we kept on adding.
 The same with the sound effects, so it was a very ongoing, very live process in post."

 Director of photography Peter Deming tried to use realistic lighting in the film.
 Said Deming, "Normally, you'd put all corrected bulbs in, but we went with what was there, including the shots in the street.
 We used the streetlight look and mixed that with interior lighting.
 There were a lot of odd color sources that we chose to leave the way they would be naturally.
 It's a heightened sense of realism."
-One of the earliest projects the special effects teams did was the scene in which Mrs. Ganush attacks Christine in her car.
+One of the earliest projects the visual effects teams did was the scene in which Mrs. Ganush attacks Christine in her car.
 To film the action, which included close-ups of Christine jamming her foot on the pedal, hitting the brake, and shifting gears, the team created a puzzle car which allowed the front engine compartment and back trunk — as well as all four sides and doors — to come away from the car.
 The roof came off in two directions.

 Soundtrack

 The film score was composed by Christopher Young.
-Young has worked with director Raimi previously on his films The Gift and Spider-Man 3.
-The soundtrack was released on August 18, 2009.
+Young has collaborated with director Raimi previously on his films The Gift and Spider-Man 3.
+The soundtrack was released on August 18, 2009, and later in a vinyl edition by Waxwork Records in 2018.
 Sam Raimi stated that emphasis was on using the soundtrack to create a world that didn't exist, a world of the "supernatural".
 The score contains elements of Young's previous work on Flowers in the Attic.
 This is particularly apparent in the utilization of the ethereal childlike soprano vocals that feature prominently throughout the soundtrack.

 All tracks composed by Christopher Young.

-The soundtrack was released by Waxwork Records in 2018 on vinyl record.

 Release

 Drag Me to Hell was first shown to the public as a "Work in Progress" print at the South by Southwest festival on March 15, 2009.
 The film debuted in its full form at the 2009 Cannes Film Festival, where it was shown out of competition on May 20, 2009, as a midnight screening.
+It was released on May 29, 2009.